NosrevytsNg/Taxi-v3-Search-Agent/README.md

 These locations represent both passenger pickup and drop-off points.

 ## Taxi Actions
-The taxi agent can perform six discrete actions, allowing the taxi to move through the environment and complete the pickup and delivery task .
+The taxi agent can perform **six discrete actions**, allowing the taxi to move through the environment and complete the pickup and delivery task .

 | Action | Description |
 | ----- | ----- |